agoodshort/Windows-Decrypt-HARFile/README.md

 # Windows-Decrypt-HARFile
-Simple PowerShell script to decrypt a HAR file and get the SAML assertion
+Simple PowerShell script to decrypt a HAR file and retrieve a SAML assertion from it.
+Best to be used with HAR file generated following these [steps](https://www.mathworks.com/matlabcentral/answers/506015).

 ## Getting Started